 A context menu is also available for the objects that are open in the navigator panel.
 You can either right-click on the selected object or click the small arrow that appears when you hover over it to open the menu.

 The contents of this menu vary depending on which type of object is selected (mockup, asset, symbol, or trash) but it generally contains options such as rename, move to trash, and clone.
+In the Mockups view it also contains actions for working with alternates.

 Renaming Mockups #